Grassmann Phase Space Theory for the BEC/BCS Crossover in Cold Fermionic Atomic Gases: Two Cooper Pairs - First Order Changes to QCF

 \subsection{Two Cooper Pairs - Time Evolution}

 For the case of time evolution the QCF for two Cooper pairs at time $ t+\delta t$ is related to that at time $t$ via

+where $\lambda =\sqrt{\frac{-\,ig}{2\hbar V}}$.
 Thus the first order change in the QCF for two Cooper pairs depends linearly on $\delta t$.
-The derivation is given in Sect.\ref{SubSection - Two Cooper Pairs Time Evoln} \ Note the signs for the $2\eta ^{2}$ terms are opposite and that halk the kinetetic energy terms $\frac{\hbar ^{2}k^{2}}{2m}$ have opposite signs.
+The derivation is given in Sect.\ref{SubSection - Two Cooper Pairs Time Evoln} \ Note the signs for the $2\lambda ^{2}$ terms are opposite and that half of the kinetic energy terms $\frac{\hbar ^{2}k^{2}}{2m}$ have opposite signs.
 Similar intial conditions to the single Cooper pair time evolution apply.